lime02lime/Maze-Navigation/README.md

 3. The buggy moves forward until interrupted.
 4. Once interrupted, it reads the color, normalizes the readings, decides what the color is, and executes the corresponding action code.
 5. Finally it clears interrupts and resumes its forward motion (back to step #3).
+6. Once the final White card or a Black dead end are detected, the buggy returns to home to the starting point.

 ### Wall Detection and Interrupts
 **Surface Detection:**